top of page

 When is the Right Time to Go to Couples Therapy?

 Of course, in an ideal world, you would go to a couples therapy when you’re not in a real crisis.
 Some couples do attend couples therapy before they’ve encountered a catastrophic event.
 It can strengthen the relationship and be used as a preventative tool so that when issues do come up, you and your partner have the skills you need to tackle it together.
-It can be helpful when going through a specific stressor, such as transitioning to life with a new baby, or when you’ve decided to blend families.
+This is helpful when going through a specific stressor, such as transitioning to life with a new baby, or when you’ve decided to blend families.

 Most couples, however, are looking for a therapist in a hurry.
 Problems in their relationship have reached a point where there is a code red emergency.
 Other attempts at resolving their distress are not working, and couples are desperate for help.
 Many of the couples therapists at Couples Therapy Centre have immediate availability and are there to strengthen some piece of your relationship, or help you navigate the tough times.